frconor-ebook/meditations/_posts/2025-11-13-by-their-fruits-you-will-know-them.md

 **"**He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing" (John 15:5).

 God allows good fruit to come from a sound tree, and He often insists on the danger of false prophets who will lead many to spiritual ruin (*cf*.
 Matt.
-24:11, Mark 13:22).
+24:11, Mark 13:22, John 10:12).

 In the Old Testament, there are many references to bad shepherds who wreak havoc on the People of God.
-The prophet Jeremiah denounces the impiety of those who "prophesied by Baal and led my people Israel astray...they speak visions of their own minds, not from the mouth of the Lord...lead my people astray with their lies and their recklessness, when I did not send them or charge them; so they do not profit these people at all (*cf*.
+The prophet Jeremiah denounces the impiety of those who "prophesied by Baal and led my people Israel astray...they speak visions of their own minds, not from the mouth of the Lord...lead my people astray with their lies and their recklessness, when I did not send them or charge them; so they do not profit these people at all" (*cf*.
 Jer.
 23:9-40).

 Such unreliable guides soon made their appearance in the bosom of the Church.